 - Preheat your grill and place hamburger patties on the hottest part of it.
 Sear them on each side for 5-7 minutes (depending on how well done you like your burgers).

-- When the burgers are a few minutes from done, top them (still on the grill!) with a slice or two of smoked gouda so the cheese has a chance to melt.
+- When the burgers are a few minutes from done, top each patty (still on the grill!) with a slice of smoked gouda so the cheese has a chance to melt.

-- Toast burger buns on the grill or in a 375 degree oven for 2-3 minutes until lightly browned.
+- Toast burger buns on the grill for 1-2 minutes until lightly browned.

 - Assemble the burgers!
-Place a patty on each bun and top with reserved smoked gouda cheese slices, dijon mustard, arugula, and any other burger toppings you like.
+Spread a spoonful of mustard across each bun, add your cooked burger patties, and top with a handful of arugula (or any other burger toppings you like!)
 Serve immediately.

-If your burger patty mixture feels too wet, add more breadcrumbs.
+Adjust your burger mixture if needed.
+If the patty mixture feels too wet, add more breadcrumbs.
 Too dry?
 Add an extra splash of beer.
-You want burgers to hold together on their own but not be too dense.
+You want burgers to hold their shape without crumbling.